 Section » In the News

 End of Miracles book cover Dr. Monica Starkman is a proud alum of U-M Medical School, class of 1963.
-For many decades Dr. Starkman pursued her primary passions, with a long and fulfilling career of NIH-funded research; clinical activities as the founding director
+For many decades Dr. Starkman pursued her primary passions, with a long and fulfilling career of NIH-funded research;

 Who gets hooked on drugs & who stays clean?
 Study in rats finds genetic markers that influence addiction